 It is important to set your House Sum Insured at an amount you’re comfortable with.
 If your House Sum Insured is insufficient your insurance might not cover the full cost of rebuilding your house.

-For more information about how house insurance is change and to help estimate the likely cost of rebuilding your house, visit www.need2know.org.nz/AMI.
+For more information about how house insurance is changing and to help estimate the likely cost of rebuilding your house, visit www.ami.co.nz/house-insurance/sum-insured.